KisoYuki/After-Effects-scripts/README.md

 This script makes a text box below the selected text.

 ### dist/fade_up_text.jsx
-This script makes fading-in text by the text file.
+This script makes fading-in text using the selected text files.